Joseph-Alp/Chem-308-Portfolio/MLW4.md

 % Defining the Hamiltonian Operator
 H=T+V; % Hamiltonian (H) matrix %potential and kinetic energy matrices
 ```
+This last major chunk of code is were most of the calculations take place.
+As we have already defined our KE and PE matricies, as well as our Hamiltonian, we can insert our vecs and vals to solve for our eigenvectors and eigenvalues for the PIB, respectively.
+These details are also noted in the comments for the code mentioned below:

 ```Matlab
 [vecs,vals]=eig(H); % finds eigenvectors and eigenvalues (vals is matrix form of eigenvalues)